Abhinav-Reddy-k/Blockbuster-Video/README.md

 ## Remembering the Glory Days of the Video Rental Store

+### Since Backend is not uploaded...
+Checkout to Front-End dev branch to run the app locally..

 ## Blockbuster Video Project
 ##### This is a video rental frontend app made with React.